 Teams that make it safely this far have proved their solar cars are ready to attempt the cross-country journey.
 However, ASC presents a whole new set of challenges than FSGP and requires strategy to be adjusted accordingly.
 The mix of city and highway driving on public roads of varying conditions makes careful energy management critical.
 As with FSGP, teams must carefully monitor weather patterns and adjust driving strategy accordingly, however the longer duration of the race makes it more likely that a wide range of weather conditions will be encountered.
 Teams must also ensure that they follow the race route precisely and obey all the rules of the road or they risk costly time penalties.
 ASC is intended to test the reliability and endurance of all solar car systems.
 Teams often have to get creative in solving issues along the way since there aren’t as many resources on the side of a highway as there are at the race track.

 The winner of ASC is determined by the total elapsed time to complete the race route.
-If your university is interested in entering the next ASC competition, please visit our registration page and download the regulations for the event.
+If your university is interested in entering the next ASC competition, please download the regulations for the event and start the event registration process.